-Synonyms: spinal muscular atrophy type 1, SMA type 1, infantile spinal muscular atrophy
+Synonyms: spinal muscular atrophy type 1, infantile spinal muscular atrophy

-Werdnig-Hoffmann disease is a rare form of spinal muscular atrophy (SMA) presenting in infants.
-It is an autosomal recessive condition characterised by the degeneration of anterior horn cells, leading to profound symmetrical weakness and wasting of voluntary muscle .
-It is the second most common lethal autosomal recessive disease of white populations after cystic fibrosis.
+Werdnig-Hoffmann disease is a form of SMA and is otherwise called SMA type 1 (SMA1).
+It presents in infants.
+It is an autosomal recessive condition characterised by the degeneration of anterior horn cells, leading to profound symmetrical weakness and wasting of voluntary muscle.

-Werdnig-Hoffmann describes a subset of SMA and is distinguished by:
+Werdnig-Hoffmann disease describes a subset of SMA and is distinguished by:

 - The age at presentation (before 6 months).

-Patients with other forms of SMA - SMA type 2, or Dubowitz syndrome, and SMA type 3, or Wohlfart-Kugelberg-Welander disease - have later onset of symptoms and a slower progression of muscle weakness and respiratory symptoms.
+Patients with other forms of SMA - SMA type 2 (Dubowitz syndrome - SMA2) and SMA type 3 (Wohlfart-Kugelberg-Welander disease - SMA3) - have later onset of symptoms and a slower progression of muscle weakness and respiratory symptoms.

 The survival motor neuron 1 (SMN1) gene is missing in 93% of all SMA patients and in 50% of cases there will also be absence of both homologues of the neighbouring gene - neuronal apoptosis inhibitory protein (NAIP).